You can give your client either:

 Disputing your bill

 - a written statement explaining that your client can dispute your bill with us;

-- the time limits for disputing your bill (see Before making a complaint for further information on time limits); and
+- the time limits for disputing your bill (see Disputing your bill for further information on time limits); and

 - that they can apply for a costs assessment.

 Your client has the right to know who to speak to about the bill.
 A principal of the law practice must sign either the bill itself, or a letter accompanying the bill.
 Alternatively, the accompanying letter should indicate which of the law practice’s principals is responsible for the bill.